Danu-12/FirstcClub-Category-Clubhouse-Performance-Analysis/README.md

       Higher visibility → Higher sales → Faster inventory turnover

-* This logic was considered especially important for a quick commerce platform, where faster inventory movement reduces perishability risk and improves working capital efficiency.
+* This logic was considered especially important for a quick commerce platform, where **faster inventory movement reduces perishability risk** and improves working capital efficiency.
 It assumed that the visibility metric accurately reflects digital shelf placement (top scroll, search ranking, banners) and that visibility translates into purchase intent.

-   However, after exploring  Deeper and category-level testing, visibility did not consistently correlate with higher orders or stronger ratings.
+   However, after exploring  Deeper and category-level testing, **visibility did not consistently correlate with higher orders or stronger ratings**.
 Several high-visibility categories failed to generate proportional demand or customer satisfaction, indicating that visibility alone does not guarantee trust or sales.

-   As a result, the business logic was refined.
-Orders and ratings were given greater weight as they better reflect conversion efficiency and customer validation.
+   As a result, the business logic was refined. **Orders and ratings were given greater weight** as they better reflect conversion efficiency and customer validation.
 Visibility is now treated as an enabling metric, while orders and ratings serve as performance confirmation metrics.

   ---

 **Rating as a Quality Proxy**

-* Ratings were initially treated as a proxy for customer satisfaction and platform quality, with a benchmark set at or above the platform average of 3.97.
+* Ratings were initially treated as a proxy for customer satisfaction and platform quality, with a **benchmark set at or above the platform average of 3.97**.
 The assumption was that higher ratings reflect strong product quality and service experience, aligning with FirstClub’s premium and curated positioning.

    However, ratings can be biased due to low review volumes, extreme feedback behavior, or category-specific tendencies.
 More importantly, ratings capture satisfaction at a specific point in time and do not indicate repeat purchase or sustained trust.